 - First, enter your website URL.

-- Next copy the entire codes from the CSS file and paste that code in the full CSS box.
+- Next copy the entire codes from the CSS file and paste that code into the full CSS box.

 - Now, click on the create critical path CSS button to generate the file.

-- Next, copy the newly CSS file codes and paste that in the inline and defer CSS box.
+- Next, copy the newly CSS file codes and paste that into the inline and defer CSS box.

 - If you have more than one CSS file then you can generate separate codes, just give some space in the inline and defer CSS box and paste those codes.

 Exclude CSS From Autoptimize: Here you can exclude certain CSS files. let it be default & if you want to exclude any CSS file then you can add it here.

 Optimize HTML Code – Enable.

 If you are using any CDN like StackPath, BunnyCDN, or any other CDN then you can add the CDN URL here.